MrZackrox/AAD116/Design-Journal.md

 Within the first week of Introduction to Communication Design we have started to all ready look at history and the furture of comunication design.

-We started to look at a program called <a href="https://atom.io/">atom</a> as this is a new but very good text editer that you can use.
+We started to look at a program called <a href="https://atom.io/">atom</a> as this is new and its a very good text editer that you can use.
 I have done code before but funny enough I found it strange at having an option of which Markdown attributes you use.
 To get our selfs use to this program we were given a PDF and we had to recreate what it looked like using markdown.
-As you can see this is what we have done.
+As you can see this is what I have done. (you can see below my work what it is meant to look like).

 ####Ireland's rugged coast yields